 - The aircraft airframe can vary between a nonlinear an linear approach.

-- The commands to the aircraft can vary between a Signal Builder block, a joystick or a variable from the workspace.
+- The commands to the aircraft can vary between a Signal Editor block, a joystick or a variable from the workspace.

 - Sensors can vary between models that include sensor dynamics or feedthrough (no associated dynamics).

 - Environment values can vary between state-dependent values (the values of temperature, pressure and so on depend on local position, latitude, etc.) or constant values that do not depend on state values.

 - The Visualization subsystem provides hooks that let you work with the states.
 For example, you can visualize the states using FlightGear or they can be recorded in a variable in the workspace for further analysis.
 States can also be visualized using the Simulation Data Inspector.